dimatkach11/strapi_plugins/src/plugins/strapi-plugin-parent-child-relationships/README.md

 <img src="./static/content-type-builder-car-creation-c_version_parent-advanced.png" alt="Content Type Builder - Configuring Version Filter by Model" /> <br/>
 <br/>

-### Content Manager Car View
+### Content Manager View with Version Filtering

-In the Content Manager, you will now see three default Strapi relational fields:
+In the Content Manager, you will now see three default relational fields provided by Strapi:

 - **brand**
 - **model**
 - **version**

-And three custom fields:
+And three custom fields you have created:

 - **c_brand**
 - **c_model**